McChoc/BlocInterpreter/README.md

 #### Root operator `//`

-When both its operands are of type [number](#number), it will compute the n^th^ root of its left operand, where n is the value of its right operand.
+If both its operands are [numbers](#number), it will compute the n^th^ root of its left operand, where n is the value of its right operand.

 ```python
 25 // 2; # evaluates to 5 (the square root of 25)